Regularity for parabolic systems of Uhlenbeck type with Orlicz growth: Notations and main results

 The constants hidden in "$\eqsim$" will be referred to as the characteristics of $\phi$. \end{assumption} One consequence of Assumption~\ref{ass:main1} is that $\phi$ and its conjugate function~$\phi^*$, given by $\phi^*(s) = \sup_{t \geq 0} (st - \phi(t))$, automatically satisfies the~$\Delta_2$ condition, i.e. $\phi(2t) \leq c\, \phi(t)$ and $\phi^*(2t) \leq c\, \phi^*(t)$ for all~$t \geq 0$, see for example (2.2) of~\cite{BelDieKre11}.
 This excludes linear and exponential growth.
 The functions~$\phi(t) = \frac 1p t^p$ with $1<p<\infty$ satisfy Assumption~\ref{ass:main1}.

 Our main theorem is the following \begin{theorem} Let $\phi$ satisfy Assumption~\ref{ass:main1} and let $\rho(t):=\big( \phi(t)\big)^{\frac n2}\,t^{2-n}$ be almost increasing.
 Further, let $u$ be a local weak solution to~\eqref{eq:phicaloric} on $J\times \Omega$ with $\nabla u \in L^2_{\text{loc}}(J,L^2_{\text{loc}}(\Omega))$.
-Then for any cylinder $Q_R:=(t_0-\alpha R^2,t_0) \times B_R(x)$ with $Q_{2R}\Subset J\times \Omega$ we have
+Then for any cylinder $Q:=(t-\alpha r^2,t) \times B_R(x)$ with $2Q\subset J\times \Omega$ we have

-The constant only depends on the characteristics of $\phi$. \end{theorem} The proof of this theorem can be found in Section~\ref{sec:linfty-bounds-grad}.
+The constant only depends on the characteristics of $\phi$. \end{theorem} The proof of this theorem can be found on~\pageref{lem:proofmain}.

 The assumption in Theorem~\ref{thm:main} that~$\rho$ is almost increasing reflects the usual restriction of the exponents near~$1$ for the parabolic p-Laplace.
 These restrictions arise due to the different scaling of the time derivative and the elliptic part.
 This effect is sometimes also called \emph{scaling deficit}.
 It would be desirable in~\eqref{eq:main} to have $\rho(\abs{\nabla u}) \alpha^{\frac{n-2}{2}}$ replaced by~$\phi(\abs{\nabla u})$.
 However, the scaling deficit prevents this.
 The only case with no scaling deficit, is $\phi(t)=\frac 12 t^2$, which corresponds to the standard heat equation.
 Only then, we have $\rho(t) \eqsim \phi(t)$.
+See Remark~\ref{rem:pbound} for an explanation, how the restriction $p \geq 2 - \frac{4}{n}$ arises in the proof.

 Examples that satisfy the assumptions of Theorem~\ref{thm:main}, are $\phi(t)=\frac 1p t^p$, for $p\in (\max\set{1,2-\frac{4}{n}},\infty)$.
 In this case~\eqref{eq:phicaloric} becomes the p-Laplace heat equation.
 Also $\phi(t)=\max\set{t^p,t^q}$ or $\phi(t)=\min\set{t^p,t^q}$ with $\max\set{1,2-\frac{4}{n}}<p\leq q<\infty$ satisfies the assumptions of Theorem~\ref{thm:main}.